thommcgrath/ArtisanKit/Documentation/docs/ArtisanKit.Control.md

 <pre id="property.hasfocus"><span style="font-family: 'source-code-pro', 'menlo', 'courier', monospace; color: #000000;">HasFocus <span style="color: #0000FF;">As</span> <span style="color: #0000FF;">Boolean</span> = <span style="color: #0000FF;">False</span></span></pre>
 Indicates wether or not the control has the focus.
 Setting to `True` will grab the focus, setting to `False` pushes the focus to the parent window.

+<pre id="property.needsfullkeyboardaccessforfocus"><span style="font-family: 'source-code-pro', 'menlo', 'courier', monospace; color: #000000;">NeedsFullKeyboardAccessForFocus <span style="color: #0000FF;">As</span> <span style="color: #0000FF;">Boolean</span> = <span style="color: #0000FF;">True</span></span></pre>
+Some controls, such as text fields, should be able to get the focus without the user's Full Keyboard Access being enabled.
+Other controls, such as check boxes, should only get the focus if Full Keyboard Access is enabled.
+Set to false to accept focus even if Full Keyboard Access is disabled.

 <pre id="property.scrollspeed"><span style="font-family: 'source-code-pro', 'menlo', 'courier', monospace; color: #000000;">ScrollSpeed <span style="color: #0000FF;">As</span> <span style="color: #0000FF;">Integer</span> = <span style="color: #336698;">20</span></span></pre>
 The number of pixels a single "step" of a traditional scroll wheel should move the content.
 This value is identical to the `ScrollBar.LineHeight` property.